Tokyo Metropolitan Waterworks History Museum

 - *About opening year

-2009 is the year we started outsourcing operations and management services.
+2009 was the year we started outsourcing operation, management services.

 What's NewSearch by new achievements